• 107

 with Dita Wickins-Drazilova

-In Luis Moreno, Iris Pigeot & Wolfgang Ahrens (eds.), Epidemiology of Obesity in Children and Adolescents, Springer Science+business Media. pp. 7--20.
-2010.
+In Luis A. Moreno, Iris Pigeot & Wolfgang Ahrens (eds.), Epidemiology of Obesity in Children and Adolescents: Prevalence and Etiology, Springer Science+business Media. pp. 7--20.
+2011.

 Ethical reflections help us decide what are the best actions to pursue in difficult and controversial situations.
 Reflections on public policy consider how to alter patterns of individual activity and institutional policies or frameworks for the better.
 The rising prevalence of childhood and adolescent obesity may pose serious health issues.
 As such, it is related to ethical and public policy questions including responsibility for health, food production and consumption, patterns of physical act…Read more